furkantunaa/furkantunaa/README.md

 ## Frontend Developer

-### I have been learning and improving myself about Frontend technologies..I love being part of development of Frontend technologies.I am always open to frontend developers o technologies.
+### I have been learning and improving myself about Frontend technologies..I love being part of development of Frontend technologies.I am always open to frontend developers of technologies.

 #### H4